renovate-bot/xwiki-contrib-_-ai-llm-matrix-bot/README.md

 ```
 These commands should display the installed versions of Docker and Docker Compose.

-- Build and start the container:
+- Start the container:

 ```
-docker compose up --build -d
+docker compose up
 ```

+Note: use flag `-d` to run the container in the background and `--build` to rebuild the image.

 - View logs: